NEW: AI SEO Playbook

 Structure Your Content for AI Readability

-Apart from lists, you could also try these formatting best practices to rank in AI Overviews:
+Apart from lists, you could also try these formatting best practices to rank in Google Overviews:

 • Keep sentences short and use bullet points